By Tim Lambert

 In the early 18th century the population of the North American colonies grew rapidly.
 It was probably about 300,000 at the end of the 17th century but by 1760 it was over 1 million.
 By 1780 it had doubled.
 In the early 18th century the population was boosted by immigrants from Northern Ireland (most of them descended from Scottish Presbyterians).
-There were also many immigrants from Scotland itself.
-Also in the early 18th century there were many German immigrants.
-Land was cheap in North America and it attracted many people hoping for a better life.
+There were also many immigrants from Scotland.
+Also in the early 18th century, there were many German immigrants.
+The land was cheap in North America and it attracted many people hoping for a better life.

 THE GREAT PROCLAMATION

 However relations between the colonists and the mother country turned sour after 1763.
 The British had just finished fighting the Seven Years War against France.
 They had won Canada but the war was very expensive.
 The British were keen to prevent any wars with the Native Americans, which might prove expensive.
 In 1763 a royal proclamation known as the Great Proclamation sought to ban any further westward expansion.
 It forbade people to settle in 'any lands beyond the heads or sources of any of the rivers which fall into the Atlantic Ocean from the West or Northwest'.
 This proclamation was ignored by the colonists but it also caused great resentment.
 The colonists objected to being told by the British government that they could not expand westwards.